starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

         --function swap \
         --inputs ACCOUNT_ID 1 500

-You can now query the account's balance of token 2 after the swap:
+You can now query the account's balance of token B after the swap:

 .. tested-code:: bash sn_amm_call_account_balance